oli-cs/MockExamTimetablingSystem.exe/README.md

 # MockExamTimetablingSystem.exe
- executable app for timetabling mock exams all files are required to be in the same directory requires Windows 10 or higher and google chrome to be installed at the default path
+ Executable app for timetabling mock exams built for Secondary Schools.
+ All files are required to be in the same directory.
+ Requires Windows 10 or higher and google chrome to be installed at the default path.